 - Add the wai aromahana (lukewarm water) and whatever sweetener you are using to a large bowl.
 Stir it until the sweetener is dissolved.

 - Add the īhi horo (instant yeast), stir it in and activate the īhi (yeast) for five minutes.
+The yeast is activated with it has floated to the top.

 - Add the puehu parāoa kounga (high grade flour), ōti (rolled oats), lsa and chia seed mixture, tote (salt) and noni ōriwa (olive oil).
 Using a bread and butter knife, stir the ingredients together for a minute until it is all combined.

-First Stretch and Fold
+First Stretch and Fold:

 - Once all the ingredients are combined it is time to stretch and fold the dough - see the video for reference.
 Note: This dough is quite wet but just roll with it and trust the process.

 - With wet hands, take a handful of dough from the side of the bowl, pull it high in the air and then place it in to the centre of the bowl.
 Turn the bowl a quarter turn and repeat that process.
 Every time you place the dough in to the centre it is one count.
-Stretch and fold 40 times in total.
-It should only take a minute or so.

-- Cover with a bowl cover or tea towel.
-Rise for 45 minutes.
+- Rise for 45 minutes.

 Second Stretch and Fold

 - When the dough has risen for 45 minutes, repeat the stretch and fold process.
-Stretch and fold 40 times in total.

 - Cover with a bowl cover or a tea towel.
 Rise for another 45 minutes.

-- Once the dough has risen, remove from the bowl and place on a very lightly floured bench.
-Don't handle the dough too much here.
-Fold the four corners of the dough in to the centre.
+- Fold the four corners of the dough in to the centre.
 Then fold it in to a log shape, pulling it towards you to create tension.
-Lower it in to your oiled tin.
+Lower it in to your oiled tin with the seam of the dough facing down.

-- Cover with a bowl cover or a tea towel and rise 30 minutes – 45 minutes.
+- Cover with a bowl cover or a tea towel and rise 30 minutes - 45 minutes.
 The main thing to look for here is for the dough to have doubled in size.
+In the colder months - the dough will most likely need 45 minutes.
+In the warmer months - the dough will only need around 30 minutes.

 - As it rises, preheat the oven to 175 °C.

-Baking the Parāoa (Bread)
+Bake the Parāoa (Bread):

 - Score (slice) the top of the parāoa (bread) in a couple of places with a sharp knife or scissors.
 This helps the loaf rise in a uniform way as it bakes.